sohn21c/BaxterReadsNumbers/README.md

 - [camera_info_manager_py](http://wiki.ros.org/camera_info_manager_py)

 ### High level description
-The functionality of the package consists of two individual packages that are not listed in the required package list.
+The functionality of the package consists of three individual packages that are not listed in the required package list.
-`baxterpicknumber` and `number_rec`.
+`baxterpicknumber` ,`number_rec`, and `face_detection`.
 Below is the simpe explanation of what each package does.
 - `numberrecog`: Uses machine learning to predict which blocks say what number.
 - `baxterpicknumber`: Subscribes to the topics posted by `vision.py` and calls the blockLocator service displaying relative position of the object in the external usb camera frame, convert it to position of the object in real world and perform pick and place
+- `face_detection`: Uses OpenCV2 to recognize human face and relate specified number to corresponding face.
+Human face will eventually become input for Baxter to know which block to pick.

 ### Package breakdown
 #### `number_rec`